mattstermiller/koffee/README.md

 Please read the [Development Guide](DEVGUIDE.md) to get started on Koffee code.

-## Future Planned Features
+## Planned Features
-- Configurable hotkeys
+- Re-designed keyboard-first Settings interface to match main interface
 - Theme selection and editor
 - And more... check out the [issues list](https://github.com/mattstermiller/koffee/issues) and please add your own ideas and contributions!